davidfstr/trycast/README.md

 Parameters:

 * **strict** --
-  If strict=False then trycast will additionally accept mypy_extensions.TypedDict instances and Python 3.8 typing.TypedDict
+    * If strict=False then trycast will additionally accept mypy_extensions.TypedDict instances and Python 3.8 typing.TypedDict
       instances for the `tp` parameter.
 Normally these kinds of types are rejected by trycast with a TypeNotSupportedError because these types do not preserve enough information at runtime to reliably determine which keys are required and which are potentially-missing.
+    * If strict=False then trycast will treat `NewType("Foo", T)`
+      the same as `T`.
+Normally NewTypes are rejected by trycast with a TypeNotSupportedError because values of NewTypes at runtime are indistinguishable from their wrapped supertype.
 * **eval** --
   If eval=False then trycast will not attempt to resolve string type references, which requires the use of the eval() function.